Student Work and Active Learning Activities

 - Better decision-making

 Visual + emotional + personal = higher recall.
-When students change behavior, the learning sticks much longer.
+When students change their behavior, the learning sticks much longer.

 Big Idea